Last time we looked at the elementary formulation of an elliptic curve as the solutions to the equation

 Projective Space and the Ideal Line

 The shortest way to describe what will act as zero in our elliptic curve is to say that we invent a new point which is the “intersection” of all vertical lines.
-We’ll call this point zero, demand it lies on every elliptic curve, and enforce that if we “reflect” zero across the -axis we still get zero.
+Because it’s the intersection of vertical lines, we’ll sometimes call it “the point at infinity.”
+We’ll also call it “zero” because it’s supposed to be the additive identity, we’ll demand it lies on every elliptic curve, and we’ll enforce that if we “reflect” zero across the -axis we still get zero.
 And then everything works!

 If you want to add two points that form a vertical line, well, now the third point of intersection is zero and reflecting zero still gives you zero.
 If you want to get the additive inverse of a point , just have it be the point reflected across the -axis; the two points form a vertical line and so by our algorithm they “add up” to zero.
 So it’s neat and tidy.

 But wait, wait, wait.
 Points at infinity?
 All vertical lines intersect?
 This isn’t like any geometry I’ve ever seen before.
 How do we know we can do this without getting some massive contradictions!?

 This is the best question one could ask, and we refuse to ignore it.
 Many articles aimed at a general technically literate audience get very fuzzy at this part.
 They make it seem like the mathematics we’re doing is magic, and they ignore the largest mathematical elephant in the room.
 Of course it’s not magic, and all of this has a solid foundation called projective space.
 We’re going to explore its basics now.

 There is a long history of arguing over Euclid’s geometric axioms and how the postulate that parallel lines never intersect doesn’t follow from the other axioms.
 This is exactly what we’re going for, but blah blah blah let’s just see the construction already!

 The crazy brilliant idea is that we want to make a geometric space where points are actually lines.